laioviana/order-frontend/README.md

-# OrderFrontend
+# Peecho Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
+## Run frontend server

-## Development server
+Make sure you have `Node.js` installed on your machine.
+Or download [here](https://nodejs.org/en/).

-Run `ng serve` for a dev server.
+Run `ng serve` to start te application.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding